Everything you need on your family camping checklist

 It’s a good question that anyone planning their first camping trip should ask.
 You may be carrying your own equipment or have very limited space in your vehicle.

-Overpacking is a real problem.
 I’ve put together this list with that conundrum in mind.
 It’s split into the essential equipment you need for camping, some extra luxury items, groceries and things you’ll need to consider packing when camping with kids.

-Essential camping equipment list
+Essential family camping equipment list

 This is your list of essential camping equipment – don’t leave home without these!